rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 public builds.
 The minimum enabled logging level is `WARN`, and it can be modified in multiple ways:

-* CMake configuration variable `LIBCUDF_LOGGING_LEVEL` - controls the minimum level of logging that will be compiled in the build.
+* CMake configuration variable `LIBCUDF_LOGGING_LEVEL` - sets the minimum level of logging that will be compiled in the build.
 Available levels are `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR`, `CRITICAL`, and `OFF`.
-* Environment variable `LIBCUDF_LOGGING_LEVEL` - controls the runtime logging level.
+* Environment variable `LIBCUDF_LOGGING_LEVEL` - sets the minimum logging level during initialization.
 If this setting is higher than the compile-time CMake variable, any logging levels in between the two settings will be excluded from the written log.
 The available levels are the same as for the CMake variable.
-* Global logger object exposed via `cudf::logger()`.
+* Global logger object exposed via `cudf::logger()` - sets the minimum logging level at runtime.
+For example, calling `cudf::logger().set_level(spdlog::level::err)`, will exclude any messages that are not errors or critical errors.
 This API should not be used within libcudf to manipulate logging, its purpose is to allow upstream users to configure libcudf logging to fit their application.

 By default, logging messages are output to stderr.
 Setting the environment variable `LIBCUDF_DEBUG_LOG_FILE` redirects the log to a file with the